How Webhooks Work

 1. Create a Webhook Endpoint

-First, you need to create an endpoint (a URL) in your application that can receive our notifications.
-This endpoint must:
+Create an endpoint in your application to receive BlockBee's notifications.
+The endpoint must:

 • Be publicly accessible over HTTPS.